 Chapter 1: The Great Earthquake

-A/N: This crossover story involves two of my favorite shows, Voyagers! and Chuck.
-(For more info on Voyagers, pleases visit my website linked through my profile, you'll learn all you need to know!)
+A/N: This crossover involves two of my favorite shows, Voyagers! and Chuck.
+(For more info on Voyagers, pleases visit my website linked through my profile.)
 As the fic progresses the Voyagers side of it is explained and rest assured, it's fairly simple and fun.
-The story begins in 2008 when I wrote it.
 Hope you enjoy this one and please leave reviews!)

 Chuck Vs. The Omni